 Our results contribute not only to the literature on weather, affect and decision-making but also to the long-standing discussion on ambiguity preferences in relation to risk preferences and rationality in choice.
-In particular, since we find that preferences for ambiguity and risk are differentially affected by light exposure, this suggests that the distinction between preference for known and unknown risks (first noted by Knight (1921)) may exist even at a biological level of analysis.
-In line with this finding, other research has previously shown that risk and ambiguity preferences are only weakly correlated (Borghans et al. 2009; Levy et al. 2010).
-Research on aging has yielded similar conclusions, demonstrating different lifespan patterns for attitudes towards risk and ambiguity (Tymula et al. 2012; Tymula et al. 2013; Burnett et al. 2010; Li et al. 2015).
+In particular, since we find that preferences for ambiguity and risk are differentially affected by light exposure, this suggests that the distinction between preference for known and unknown risks (first noted by [25]) may exist even at a biological level of analysis.
+In line with this finding, other research has previously shown that risk and ambiguity preferences are only weakly correlated [26,27].
+Research on aging has yielded similar conclusions, demonstrating different lifespan patterns for attitudes towards risk and ambiguity [35,62-64].

 Light exposure, in contrast to other weather variables such as cloud coverage or barometric pressure, is something that we can easily manipulate not only by spending more time outdoors but also with artificial methods like the use of specially designed lamps that imitate natural light indoors.
 Artificial light therapy is so successful in fighting depression, but one cannot help but wonder to what extent light therapy prescribed to depression sufferers affects their everyday decision-making.
-More importantly, we cannot help but note that manipulating the indoor luminance levels - the overhead light intensity - in markets like the New York Stock Exchange (a behavioral intervention not yet considered by regulators) ought to have an effect on market volatility and risk premiums.
+More importantly, we cannot help but note that manipulating the indoor luminance levels-the overhead light intensity-in markets like the New York Stock Exchange ought to have an effect on market volatility and risk premiums.